-For our taste tests we rely on the expert palates of brothers David and Matthew Gee from Barista Basics as well as Anee Sampath, founder of BeanCraft and Malgudi Days coffee roasters.
-We also have an in-house expert to use when required: CHOICE's home economist, Fiona Mair.
+For our taste tests we rely on the expert palates of brothers David and Matthew Gee from Barista Basics as well as Anee Sampath, managing director of Samson Coffee House.
+We also have in-house experts to use when required, including CHOICE's home economist Fiona Mair.

 For our espresso reviews, our testers taste a 30mL shot of espresso from each machine in a blind taste test and assess each shot by looking at the colour and thickness of the crema, the aroma, flavour, mouthfeel and aftertaste.
 We use a reference machine to check the consistency of our taste testers.
-Our lab tester, Peter (a keen coffee aficionado himself), uses single-wall baskets where supplied (double-wall if no single is supplied) and an ECM grinder to get the right grind.
+Our lab testers use single-wall baskets where supplied (double-wall if no single is supplied) and an ECM grinder to get the right grind.

 When we know what you want, our buyers go out and use your member funds to buy the espresso machines from a variety of retailers, then bring them in as-is – this means we get what you'd get, so we can be sure the results are what you'll find at home, and not 'tweaked' any way.

 - Capsule coffee machines are designed to capture and convert the hearts of instant coffee lovers as well as those who value ease of use.
-With a variety of brands available at a range of prices and the emergence of these machines in supermarkets, this category has gone from strength to strength – in July 2013 it was worth $100 million, according to GfK sales data.
+With a variety of brands available at a range of prices and the emergence of these machines in supermarkets, this category has gone from strength to strength.
 These machines use a coffee capsule filled with enough coffee for a single shot.
 Simply insert the capsule, press a button, and the machine pierces it to allow hot water to flow through and make the shot.

 - Manual and semi-automatic coffee machines are for people who want the hands-on experience of making their own coffee exactly how they like it.
 Semi-automatic machines will automatically cut off the flow of coffee once a pre-set amount has been poured into the cup, while with a manual machine you have total control and need to cut the flow of coffee yourself.

-- Automatic machines make the espresso experience easy, as they grind the beans freshly each time, make the espresso, and even heat and froth the milk, all at the press of a button.
+- Automatic coffee machines make the espresso experience easy, as they grind the beans freshly each time and make the espresso all at the press of a button.
+Many models even automatically heat and froth the milk but in some cases milk frothing can be a manual process.
 But unfortunately, despite their relatively high prices, not all make a great espresso.

 - Hand-pump coffee machines work on the same principles as a manual machine, except that you need to use a pump action to push the water through the ground coffee.
 We've tested one of these.